UCF/Pegasus-Theme/readme.markdown

 HTML markup is also updateable with this method; if the WYSIWYG editor is blank and a dev directory is specified, you can work off of a file of schema 'post-slug.html' in that directory instead of copy+pasting the markup with each update.

 Note that Developer Mode should be turned off for non-development environments.

+This theme uses the Map Cap plugin to set user capabilities for custom post types.
+See recommended schema below.

+**For custom post types in this theme to be usable for users that are not super admins, this step MUST be performed upon theme activation.**

+### Stories, Issues, Photo Essays Capabilities

+#### Publish
+- Administrator
+- (Photo Essay ONLY:) Editor

+#### Edit Own
+- Administrator
+- Editor
+- Author
+- Contributor

+#### Edit Others'
+- Administrator
+- Editor
+- Author

+#### View Private
+- Administrator
+- Editor
+- Author

+### Using Cloud.Typography
+This theme is configured to work with the Cloud.Typography web font service.
+To deliver the web fonts specified in this theme, a project must be set up in Cloud.Typography that references the domain on which this repository will live.

+Development environments should be set up in a separate, Development Mode project in Cloud.Typography to prevent pageviews from development environments counting toward the Cloud.Typography monthly pageview limit.
+Paste the CSS Key URL provided by Cloud.Typography in the CSS Key URL field in the Theme Options admin area.

+This site's production environment should have its own Cloud.Typography project, configured identically to the Development Mode equivalent project.  **The webfont archive name (usually six-digit number) provided by Cloud.Typography MUST match the name of the directory for Cloud.Typography webfonts in this repository!**

+Install the https://github.com/UCF/WP-Allowed-Hosts wordpress plugin if media import fails.
+After installing the plugin update the Allowed Hosts under the admin Settings menu.
+Use the following regex \.ucf\.edu$ and check the regex checkbox.

 ## Custom Post Types